abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 An **[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)** provides external access to Services, and can provide "load balancing, SSL termination and name-based virtual hosting."
 On GKE, creating an Ingress automatically creates a Google Cloud Load Balancer (GCLB) - awesome!

 We'll use two Ingresses to route public traffic to our app.
-This is solely to support IPv6 in addition to IPv4 - GCP requires separate Ingresses for this.
-Normally you'd pay extra for this, but GCP doesn't charge for IPv6 Ingresses.
+This is solely to support IPv6 in addition to IPv4 as GCP requires separate Ingresses for this.
+Normally you'd pay extra for having to run two, but GCP doesn't charge for IPv6 Ingresses.

 ### [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)